Oborná

 Oborná (until 1947 Špilendorf; Spillendorf) is a municipality and village in Bruntál District in the Moravian-Silesian Region of the Czech Republic.
 It has about 400 inhabitants.

+Geography

+Oborná is located about 2 km northeast of Bruntál and 57 km northwest of Ostrava.
+It lies in the Nízký Jeseník range.
+The highest point is at 632 m above sea level.
+The built-up area lies in the valley of the brook of Oborenský potok.

 History

-The first written mention of Oborná is from 1405.
+The first written mention of Špilendorf is from 1405.

-According to the Austrian census of 1910, the village had 511 inhabitants, all of them were German-speaking.
+According to the Austrian census of 1910, the municipality had 511 inhabitants, all of them were German-speaking.
 The most-populous religious group were Roman Catholics with 505 (98.8%).